-Gain on Disposition of the Notes
+Gain on Disposition of the Notes and Ordinary Shares

-A non-U.S. holder generally will not be subject to U.S. federal income tax on gain realized on the sale, exchange or retirement of a note unless:
+A non-U.S. holder generally will not be subject to U.S. federal income tax on gain realized on the sale, exchange or retirement of a note, including the exchange of a note for ordinary shares, or the sale or exchange of ordinary shares, unless: